cr0hn/enteletaor/doc/source/advanced.rst

 Advanced usage
 ==============

-Enteleteaor implements some attacks and has many options to interact with different brokers:
+Enteletaor implements some attacks and has many options to interact with different brokers:

     - Redis
     - RabbitMQ (of AMQP compabible)